-SEND policy and practice at Yavneh College adheres to the principles outlined in the SEND Code of Practice, 2015 which sets out guidance on policies and procedures “enabling pupils with Special Educational Needs to reach their full potential, to be included fully in their school communities and make a successful transition to adulthood” (Special educational needs and disability code of practice)
+SEND policy and practice at Yavneh College adheres to the principles outlined in the SEND Code of Practice, January 2015 which sets out guidance on policies and procedures “enabling pupils with Special Educational Needs to reach their full potential, to be included fully in their school communities and make a successful transition to adulthood” (Special Educational Needs and Disability – Code of Practice)

 This confirms the school ethos that all pupils irrespective of difference have equal opportunities to participate and be fully included in all aspects of Yavneh life.